 Caregiver support groups

-The Day Center holds three Caregiver Support Group meetings every month:
+The Day Center holds five Caregiver Support Group meetings every month:

 Please call our Caregiver Support Coordinator at 616-355-5153 for more information.

 Monthly Support Groups

 A caregiver support group can be defined as a gathering of caregivers, family, friends, and other interested parties who meets to discuss the many issues related to providing quality care for a loved one who is experiencing a disease or condition.
 It provides education and support for the caregiver.
 Research has shown the importance of social support for those caregivers that experience the physical and emotional stress of being a caregiver.